 Opportunity for Prayer

-Silent spaces in our life, times for meditation and for retreat, give us opportunity for individual prayer, and the chance to draw near to Christ as confidant, friend and brother.
-In our community the icon of the Beloved Disciple leaning on the breast of Jesus at the Last Supper has a place of special significance, reminding us of the opportunity each of us has of sharing this same intimacy with Christ through prayer.
+Silent spaces give us opportunity for individual prayer, and the chance to draw near to Christ.
+The icon of the Beloved Disciple leaning on the breast of Jesus at the Last Supper has a special place for us, reminding us that we can share this same intimacy with Christ through prayer.

 Conversion of Life

-We expect, through these divine encounters, to be transformed and to be made more and more into the image and likeness of Christ.
-Most of us have come with this hope, that we will grow in freedom from the world of sin and into union with God.
-Transformation is our desire and our goal.
+We expect, through these divine encounters, to be transformed and to be made more into the image and likeness of Christ.
+Most of us have come with the hope of growth in freedom from the world of sin and into union with God.
+Conversion of life is our desire and our goal.

 Life with Others

-A good number of us would list ‘community life’ as one of the chief reasons for our choice, in spite of the challenges and difficulties that living together brings.
 The rewards of life together are significant.
-Most of us have grown into deep friendships here, have found other like-minded men committed to similar ideals and values, and have discovered a place of freedom where we can be ourselves, and where we experience what it means to be loved and valued by others.
-Community life can be a great gift to us.
+Most of us have grown into deep friendships here, have found like-minded men committed to similar values, and have discovered a place of freedom where we can be ourselves, and where we experience what it means to be loved by others.

 Availability for God

-We find in this life the freedom from many of the cares and responsibilities that others bear, for themselves and for their families.
-Because we share all things in common and because we forego the responsibilities of marriage or committed partnership, we find a freedom and availability that allows us to be ‘men of the moment,’ responsive to the movements of the Spirit in the present age and available for the purposes of God in the world.
+We find in this life freedom from many of the responsibilities that others bear.
+Because we share all things in common, we find an availability to be "men of the moment," responsive to the movements of the Spirit in the present age and the purposes of God in the world.

 Service to Others

-We have a sense that we are here to work and to pray for others.
-We offer ourselves here in the service of Christ’s Church, and of the world that God has made.
-Religious life gives us many opportunities to serve Christ each day, in meeting the needs of our brothers, of those who come to our monastery, and of those whom we find opportunity to serve in the world about us.
+We offer ourselves in the service of Christ’s Church, and of the world that God has made.
+Religious life gives us opportunities to serve Christ, in meeting the needs of our brothers, our guests, and those we encounter outside.
 We come to serve, just as Christ did.

-Many of us have found in religious life a life that uniquely ‘fits’ us, that suits our personality, temperament and gifts.
-We have recognized in this life, perhaps more than in any other, an opportunity to become the person we were uniquely created to be.
-We are daily stretched and challenged by its demands, but also find ourselves rising up to its challenges with hope and expectation for what we can become.
+Many of us have found here a life that suits our personality, temperament, and gifts.
+We recognize in this life an opportunity to become the person we God has created us to be.
+We are challenged by its demands, but we rise up to its challenges with hope for who we can become.

 The Call of God

-Finally, there is the “call of God,” the sense that our coming to this life was not our own doing, but the gentle beckoning of God’s grace in our lives.
+Finally, there is the sense that our coming to this life was not all our own, but the beckoning of God’s grace.
 “You did not choose me, but I chose you” (Jn 15:16).
-In times of difficulty or stress, we rely on this deep and abiding sense that God has desired this for us, and that “the Lord will make good his purpose for [us]” (Ps 138:9).
+We rely on the sense that God has desired this for us, and that “the Lord will make good his purpose for [us]” (Ps 138:9).

-Undoubtedly, there is more that could be said and many ways in which to say it.
-The bottom line is that we have chosen this life as our way of “loving God above all” and “loving our neighbors as ourselves.”
-It is not the only way, or necessarily the best way – but for us, it is the way that beckons most strongly and in which we find our true vocation.
-To live it faithfully requires choosing it again and again, embracing it day after day, renewing our purpose and our hope, and relying on God to give us all that we need.
+We have chosen this life as our way of loving God above all and loving our neighbors as ourselves.
+For us, it is the way that beckons most strongly.
+To live this vocation faithfully requires embracing it daily, renewing our purpose and our hope, and relying on God to give us all that we need.

 Why We Stay

-We've shared with you some of the reasons we came to SSJE, the desires that tugged at us and the life we dreamed of living.
+We've shared with you some of the reasons we came to SSJE, the desires that tugged at us and the lives we dreamed of living.
 Want to know more about what keeps us here?
-Why we stay?
 We invite you to start a conversation with us.
-Click over to the "Journey" page and let us know what you're looking for in your life.
-We'd love to tell you more about what we've found in this one.
+We'd love to tell you more about what we've found.

 Radical Vows.
 Total Commitment.

 We are made bold to embrace alternative values to those the world uplifts because we have known in our own lives the radical embrace of God.
 “We love because first he loved us.”
-In the face of God’s love, we Brothers feel called to make the ultimate response, taking three vows: poverty, celibacy and obedience.
+In the face of God’s love, we Brothers feel called to respond with out lives, taking three vows: poverty, celibacy and obedience.
 Such an extreme commitment to living a life of prayer and service is challenging.
 We are far from perfect; we don’t always reach our goals, or live up to our Rule of Life.
 An old saying goes, “A vistor asked a monk outside his monastery, ‘What do you do all day in there?’
 The monk answered, ‘We fall down.
 We get up.’”
 By living together in our vows, we help each other to get back up.